Max Warburg

 Max Moritz Warburg (5 June 1867 – 26 December 1946) was a German banker and scion of the wealthy Warburg family based in Hamburg, Germany.

 Early life

-Max Warburg was one of seven children born to Moritz Warburg, the director of the family's Hamburg bank, and his wife Charlotte Oppenheim of the Oppenheim family, another prominent German banking family.
+Max Warburg was one of seven children born to Moritz Warburg, the director of the family's Hamburg bank, and his wife Charlotte Oppenheim of the Oppenheim family, another prominent Jewish German banking family.

 His siblings were art historian and cultural theorist Abraham “Aby” Warburg; chief architect of the Federal Reserve Board of the United States Paul Warburg; Felix, son-in-law to Jacob Schiff and partner at Kuhn, Loeb & Co.; Fritz; Olga; and Louisa.

 Career

 He apprenticed in Frankfurt, Amsterdam, Paris, and London.
 From 1910 until 1938, he was director of M. M. Warburg & Co. in Hamburg, Germany.
 As head of that firm, he advised Kaiser Wilhelm II prior to World War I.

 In the 1930s, despite the rise of the Nazi Party, Warburg felt there was hope for the future in Germany and tried to wait out the Nazi crisis.
 From 1933, he served on the board of the German Reichsbank under governor Hjalmar Schacht.
 He sold the bank because the 1935 Nuremberg laws set the framework and campaign of Aryanization.
 He then emigrated to the United States in 1938.